gutestun/lateral.wiki-py/md/www/Digital Garden.md

 ---

-There's heaps of references to the woman that draws, the guy with the manifesto and the guy with not a blog, and the guy that **everybody** links to with the horizontal web interface gimmick(\*)
+There's heaps of references to the woman that draws, the guy with the manifesto, the guy with not a blog, and the guy that **everybody** links to with the horizontal web interface gimmick(\*)
 Here's some things I found below the surface:

 - [Why Bother?](https://salman.io/blog/why-bother/) by Salman – On why to bother, which I have wondered regarding my notes in [sw.obsidian](/not_created.md).
 Is it worth it?